BrowserStackCE/browserstack-examples-appium-testng/README.md

 ### Run the entire test suite in parallel on multiple BrowserStack devices

 In this section, we will run the tests in parallel on multiple devices on Browserstack.
-Refer to the `parallel` object in `caps.json` file to change test capabilities for this configuration.
+To change test capabilities for this configuration, please refer to the `browserstack-parallel-devices.yml` file in resources/conf/capabilities/

 - How to run the test?

+  - Copy the capabilities to the root of the project:

+    - For \*nix based and Mac machines:

+    ```sh
+    rm -f -- browserstack.yml
+    ln src/test/resources/conf/capabilities/browserstack-parallel-devices.yml browserstack.yml
+    ```

+    - For Windows:

+    ```sh
+    del /f "browserstack.yml" && copy /y .\src\test\resources\conf\capabilities\browserstack-parallel-devices.yml browserstack.yml
+    ```

   To run the entire test suite in parallel on multiple BrowserStack devices, use the following command: